cchitsiang/awesome-stars/README.md

 ## C# #

-- [microsoft/agent-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
 - [Stability-AI/StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - StableSwarmUI, A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
 - [martincostello/dotnet-minimal-api-integration-testing](https://github.com/martincostello/dotnet-minimal-api-integration-testing) - An example of integration testing ASP.NET Core Minimal hosting and APIs
 - [dotnet/aspire](https://github.com/dotnet/aspire) - Aspire is the tool for code-first, extensible, observable dev and deploy.